chrysn/accept-any/draft-amsuess-core-accept-any.md

 Proxy behavior
 --------------

-A proxy MAY ignore this option per its properties, but can implement additional behavior to enhance its cache.
+A proxy MAY ignore this option per its properties
+(and serve a cached response if the cache key matches), but can implement additional behavior to enhance its cache.

-A proxy MAY serve a cached representation to a request with a different sequence of Accept-Any options, provided the second request has an Accept value of the cached representation, or all the content formats that precede the available content format in the second request's Accept-Any options also preceded the available representation in an earlier (fresh) request's list.
+A proxy is allowed to serve a cached representation to a request with a different sequence of Accept-Any options, provided the second request has an Accept value of the cached representation, or all the content formats that precede the available content format in the second request's Accept-Any options also preceded the available representation in any earlier (fresh) request's list.

 When a request that carries Accept-Any is answered 4.06 (or with any